 The article contributes to the sociology of gender by extending the current theorizing of femininity (re)configurations and possibilities of gendered resistance in patriarchal societies.
-Specifically, by explicating the patterns of middle-class working mothers' resistance and nonresistance to patriarchal constructions of gender, and what conditions these, we extend current sociological analyses that have focused mainly on how women in more marginalized positions (re)configure femininity (Jaji 2014; Kamran 2021; Moore 2015; Stumbitz and Jaga 2020).
-Drawing on the poststructuralist feminist approach (Gavey 2011; Weedon 1987), we have argued that working mother subjectivity is one of the key sites where the struggle over the gendered cultural meanings of femininity takes place, and that middleclass women's compliance was often achieved through the appeal of traditional repertoire and self-discipline, rather than explicit coercion or the lack of feasible alternatives.
-Unlike in the West, where neoliberal ideals of femininity increasingly dictate that women should aspire to a balanced "have it all" subjectivity (Adamson 2017; Orgad 2019), Nigerian women can still achieve a positive sense of self through adopting traditional maternal subjectivity while treating career as secondary.
-Traditional femininity, therefore, remained desirable because it also allowed them to define themselves as good religious subjects or bearers of cultural tradition.
+Specifically, by explicating the patterns of middle-class working mothers' resistance and nonresistance to patriarchal constructions of gender and what conditions these, we extend current sociological analyses which have mainly focused on how women in more marginalized positions (re)configure femininity (Jaji 2014; Moore 2015; Stumbitz and Jaga 2020; Kamran 2021).
+Drawing on the poststructuralist feminist approach (Weedon 1987; Garvey 2011), we have argued that working mother subjectivity is one of the key sites where the struggle over the gendered cultural meanings of femininity takes place, and that middle-class women's compliance was often achieved through the appeal of traditional repertoire and self-discipline, rather than explicit coercion or the lack of feasible alternatives.
+Unlike in the West, where neoliberal ideals of femininity increasingly dictate that women should aspire to a balanced 'have it all' subjectivity (Adamson 2017; Orgad 2019), Nigerian women can still achieve a positive sense of self through adopting traditional maternal subjectivity while treating career as secondary.
+Traditional femininity therefore remained desirable as it also allowed them to define themselves as good religious subjects or bearers of cultural tradition.
 The conflict of juggling work and family, therefore, did not always result in women changing their attitudes toward traditional roles (Zhou 2017).

-When the conflict of ideals did lead to questioning traditional femininity, "passive resistance" (Jaji 2014; Moore 2015) was prevalent among middle-class working mothers, as it often is among their less-privileged counterparts.
-Despite discontent, many still reluctantly acquiesced to traditional ideals to avoid harsh social penalties such as social ostracization, exclusion from communities, and stigma associated with the refusal of traditional femininity.
-Thus, possessing richer cultural resources and material resources, including working in professional and highly paid jobs, did not immediately enable women to openly challenge traditionalism at work or at home.
-In fact, we argue that sometimes having better work positions and resources created higher stakes in terms of subjective losses, making middle-class women reproduce traditionalism, at least on the surface.
-The emotional labor of fighting the cultural backlash (Jung and Moon 2024) at home and work, or the fear of losing a successful and painstakingly achieved career or relatively comfortable family life through divorce all acted as strong disciplinary mechanisms that kept these women operating within a patriarchal system and reproducing it, albeit reluctantly.
+When the conflict of ideals did lead to questioning traditional femininity, similarly to their less privileged counterparts, 'passive resistance' (Jaji 2014; Moore 2015), was prevalent among middle-class working mothers.
+Despite discontent, many still reluctantly acquiesced to traditional ideals to avoid harsh social penalties like social ostracization, exclusion from communities, and stigma associated with the refusal of traditional femininity.
+Hence, possessing richer cultural resources and material resources, including working in professional and highly paid jobs, did not immediately enable women to openly challenge traditionalism at work or at home.
+In fact, we argued that sometimes having better work positions and resources created higher stakes in terms of subjective losses, making middle-class women reproduce traditionalism, at least on the surface.
+The emotional labor of fighting the cultural 'backlash' (Jung and Moon 2024) at home and work, or the fear of losing a successful and painstakingly achieved career or relatively comfortable family life through divorce all acted as strong disciplinary mechanisms which kept these women operating within a patriarchal system and reproducing it, albeit reluctantly.

 By examining the constraints that shaped middle-class working mothers' patterns of gendered resistance, we extend existing sociological analyses of how patriarchal contexts resist the infiltration of new gendered meanings through a complex mix of discourses and practices that uphold the appeal of traditional femininity and police its transgression.
-New meanings of equality and career femininity, indeed, increasingly penetrate the cultural fabric of Nigerian society (Adichie 2014; Bawa and Ogunyankin 2018; Dosekun 2015), resulting in a quiet dissent (Oktaviani, McKenna, and Fitzsimmons 2021) that begins to destabilize traditional constructions of femininity.
+New meanings of equality and career femininity, indeed, increasingly penetrate the cultural fabric of Nigerian society (Adichie 2014; Dosekun 2015; Bawa and Ogunyankin 2017) resulting in a quiet dissent (Octaviani et al. 2023) that begins to destabilize traditional constructions of femininity.
 Yet, our findings reaffirm the argument that recognizing contradictions and raising awareness of possibilities (Evans 2014; Moore 2015) is only the first stage in the struggle to transform gendered meanings.
-Weedon (1987) argues that the development of a different sense of self and the strategies for changing existing institutions and practices are needed.
-Only a few women in our sample were able to embrace the new sense of self, and most saw little possibility of influencing institutional change as they tried to navigate their already challenging day-to-day life.
+Weedon (1987, 5) argues that the development of a different sense of self and the strategies for changing existing institutions and practices are needed.
+Only a few women were able to embrace the new sense of self, and most saw little possibility of influencing institutional change as they tried to navigate their already challenging day-to-day life.